-There are things I love about being a woman.
+There are many things I love about being a woman.
 The perils of walking and traveling alone and the safety concerns that accompany it are not among them.
 As an avid hiker and a stubbornly independent person, this has always irritated me.
-I don't like that constant, nagging feeling of unease.
-I don't really enjoy double-checking for my pepper spray in my purse or carrying my keys between my fingers on my way back to my car.
+I hate that constant, nagging feeling of unease.
+I hate having to double check for my pepper spray mid-hike or carry my keys between my fingers as I walk across a parking lot.
 I particularly hate getting catcalled, followed and leered at.

 Then I got a German shepherd.

 The catcalls were the first thing I noticed vanish as my little bundle of love grew into an 85-pound dog with a serious set of teeth.
-Then I realized that the leerers crossed to the far side of the street to avoid passing me and my best friend.
+Then I realized that the leerers and catcallers crossed to the far side of the street to avoid passing me and my best friend.
 In fact, the majority of the people who approached me were suddenly small children and their mothers, or other young women, all of whom wanted to meet my fluffy sidekick.
-Life was great.
+The change was amazing.
 Not only did I feel safer, but I started to think about what my dog was doing to make this possible and how I could use those tricks when she was not around.

 When the sun goes down, the guard dog comes out.
 My dog is a firm believer that the night is full of dangerous possibilities.
 Our evening walks are done in a state of high alert, and she does not appreciate late-night knocks on the door.
 When I leave the house at night, I take some of this mentality with me.
 I constantly check my surroundings for anything suspicious and try to have a mental plan prepared just in case something does happen.